*Switch language to french for french version of the article*

 Currently, and for the whole summer, the Martine Aublet mezzanine of the musée du quai Branly - Jacques Chirac [MQB-JC] hosts the exhibition Gapu Guḻarri Yothu Yindi, Paysages de l’eau au nord de l’Australie.
 This small space, often dedicated to current research topics or targeting a very specific theme, presents an exhibition entirely based on collaboration and gives a space for Aboriginal voices to explain to visitors the art works on display.

 Chosen in the yolŋuvernacular language, the title of the exhibition refers to water (gapu) and more precisely to Guḻarri, a set of rivers flowing into the sea, towards the island of Milingimbi (Arnhem Land), belonging to the Yirritjahalf.
-The title also evokes the mother-child relationship, yothu yindiand thus the complementarity between the Dhuwa Yirritja halves into which all beings and things in yolŋusociety are divided, including salt water and fresh water.
+The title also evokes the mother-child relationship, yothu yindiand thus the complementarity between the Dhuwa and Yirritja halves into which all beings and things in yolŋusociety are divided, including salt water and fresh water.
 The title of this exhibitions which is a foray into Arnhem Land thus immediately evokes the connections between things, relationships, and collaboration.

 The genesis of this exhibition started during the first lockdown period that the whole world - or most of it - experienced in spring 2020.
 Nicolas Garnier, head of the MQB-JC's Oceania heritage unit, and Jessica De Largy Healy, anthropologist and researcher at the CNRS (LESC, Nanterre), were about to go on a field trip to Arnhem Land as part of a research project entitled "Mapping a collection: the bark paintings of the Karel Kupka collection (Arnhem Land, Australia)" initiated within LaBex Les passés dans le présent hosted by the University of Paris Nanterre.1 This large collaborative project had a double objective.
 On the one hand, it aimed to bring together on a single digital medium all the bark paintings acquired by the artist and anthropologist Karel Kupka (1918-1993), currently dispersed between the MQB-JC in Paris, the Museum der Kulturen [MKB] in Basel (Switzerland) and the National Museum of Australia in Canberra.
 On the other hand, on the basis of an experimental cartography and by considering the paintings of this collection as virtual cartographic supports, the project intended to address the question of the Aboriginal environmental memory by consulting the descendants of the painters.
 Partners included museums holding works from the Kupka collection, the Centre de recherche et de documentation sur l'Océanie - CREDO (Aix-Marseille University, CNRS, EHESS, CREDO UMR 7308), as well as the Milingimbi Art and Cultural Aboriginal Corporation and Crocodile Islands Rangers, a program dedicated to the protection of Arnhem Land's environment and territory.
 With Covid-19 forcing the people involved in the project to remain isolated, this research turned into an exhibition which not only was created in a twelve months period but also digitally, as the pandemic still did not allow for travel.
 Long sessions of consultations and virtual round-trips between the Parisian curators and the Milingimbi Art and Cultural Aboriginal Corporation have nevertheless allowed this project to become a reality, with the support of the AUSTRALIA NOW France 2021 program and the LaBex Les Passées dans le Présent, Investissements d’avenir.

 While the artworks presented - bark paintings and sculptures - all come from the collection gathered by Karel Kupka in the 1960s, in Arnhem Land2 , it is less a question here of deciphering it than of allowing Aboriginal people the possibility of reappropriating it.
 Thus, many works have been renamed by them.
 Jessica De Largy Healy first chose the theme of water (gapu) for the exhibition which is not usually given much prominence as the Western viewpoint often perceives Australia as an arid territory.
 She then selected about sixty works from the collection corresponding to this theme.
 Consultations and reflections by members of the art center finally led to the choice of twenty-five of them.
 Therefore, the vitrines of the exhibition are airy and allow visitors to really appreciate each work.
-Within the art center, the people working on the exhibition were numerous and consisted of a group of Yolŋu, non-aboriginal (balanda) Australian intermediaries and two elders, each representing one half, Dhuwa Yirritja.
+Within the art center, the people working on the exhibition were numerous and consisted of a group of Yolŋu, non-aboriginal (balanda) Australian intermediaries and two elders, each representing one half, Dhuwa and Yirritja.
 They are the co-curators of this exhibition: Joe Dhamanydji, painter, ceremonial leader of the Gupapuyngu clan and co-director of the art center; and Ruth Nalmakarra, painter and elder of the Liyahawumirr clan, director of the art center.
 The beginning of the exhibition presents them at length, showing visitors their importance in their clans as elders, holders of ceremonial legitimacy.

 Entrance of the exhibition © Garance Nyssen

 Through the scenography, the exhibition emphasizes how a person may, or may not, express themselves about certain stories or motifs depicted on the paintings.
 The partition of the world into halves also applies to these elements, which is reflected in the exhibition's spatial layout, designed by the Yolŋu community.
 For example, some of the displays have a red background, for the Dhuwa half, and others a yellow background, for the Yirritjahalf.
 Moreover, only the descendants of the painters on display can tell the stories depicted in the images.
 The labels are in fact not formal descriptions of the paintings but spoken accounts collected from the various Yolŋu people who hold the rights to them.
 After their recording, they were translated by Salome Harris, a linguist.
 This choice makes it possible to give voice to a set of different Yolŋu personalities whose names are given in each label.
-The texts thus retain a form of orality, specific to the narratives and their enunciation by the Yolŋu people who do not give them a fixed, written form. vernacular names and terms are widely featured in the texts of the labels as well as in the tour booklet where they are accompanied by a translation in parentheses.
+The texts thus retain a form of orality, specific to the narratives and their enunciation by the Yolŋu people who do not give them a fixed, written form. <em<Yolŋu vernacular names and terms are widely featured in the texts of the labels as well as in the tour booklet where they are accompanied by a translation in parentheses.
 Similarly, a glossary included in the tour booklet brings together all the terms with their short explanation instead of simple translations which would distort the meaning of these words.

 Orality is at the center of this exhibition also by the presence of a mediation device designed with the association PERCEVOIR3 and the support of the CNRS.
 It is about "Discovering painting through listening".
 Thus, you can for example apprehend the first painting exhibited, the one on the poster of the exhibition, through several audio tracks curated by a group of visually impaired persons but also seeing persons, including the Parisian curators.
 These audio tracks are available on the MQB-JC website4 and via the QR code in the exhibition booklet.